scicloj/scicloj.ml.tribuo/README.md

 ## build and deploy

-Run the project's tests (they'll fail until you edit them):
+Run the project's tests

     $ clojure -T:build test

-Run the project's CI pipeline and build a JAR (this will fail until you edit the tests to pass):
+Run the project's CI pipeline and build a JAR:

     $ clojure -T:build ci